-With a history in home construction and knowledge of your local building area, Woodhouse’s RPMs provide valuable local insight into home building costs, selecting a local builder and providing superior consultation on your new home construction costs.
-Contacting one in your area is always recommended and quite often, a phone call is often followed up with a site visit where they will certainly impart their wisdom and share their thoughts on your goals.
+With a history in timber frame home construction and a knowledge of your local building area, Woodhouse’s RPMs provide valuable local insight into your specific building expenses.
+A phone call is often followed up with a site visit where they will impart their timber frame or post and beam wisdom and share their thoughts on your goals.
 Find a Woodhouse RPM here.

 Woodhouse’s Superior Building System

-It’s worth noting that what Woodhouse delivers is far superior home compared to conventional stick frame construction.
+It’s worth noting that the timber frame homes Woodhouse delivers are far superior compared to conventional stick frame construction.
 In fact, Woodhouse’s building system is state-of-the-art.

 Your Woodhouse timber frame will last for centuries, creating a legacy for future generations.
-The frame of your home will be enclosed by structural insulated panels (SIPs).
+The frame of your home will be enclosed by structural insulated panels, or “SIPs”.
 SIPs offer numerous advantages over conventional 2×4 and fiberglass insulation.
 These include:

 - A healthier home with better indoor air quality and ample daylight

 - 75% energy savings over the life of the home